Years of self-inflicted depression and anxiety has lead me into a dark world that I am trying to step out of.

 Life in Scotland:

 Scotland seemed like a good place to live.
 Nice environment, friendly and humble people all around.
 I always felt comfortable when other person took the initiative to talk to me.
-And luckily I found good number of people who did so.
+And luckily I found good number of people doing that to me.
 Thus I managed to make some good friends and unforgettable memories.

 I was always afraid that I might not get a part time job while studying in Scotland but the fact that I got a job and was promoted to the next level within 6 months of joining McDonald’s made me feel good for a change.
 New country, new culture, and here I was 6 months into the job training other staff.